ahmedkaludi/easy-table-of-contents/README.txt

 = 2.0.68 20/07/2024 =
 * Fix: Stored XSS Security Vulnerability disclosed by Cleantalk (Dmitrii Ignatyev)
+* Compatibility: Tested with WordPress version 6.6  #780

 = 2.0.67.1 19/06/2024 =
 * Bug: Plugin Does Not Save Changes in recent version 2.0.67 #771